thenorthstar/HaxBall-Advanced-Penalty-Bot/README.md

 **`checkIfEnoughPlayers() : void`**: A new game is started if there are enough players.
 Of course there should not be game which is currently running.

-**`checkIfEnoughPlayersOOnJoin() : void`**: A new game is started if there are enough players.
+**`checkIfEnoughPlayersOnJoin() : void`**: A new game is started if there are enough players.
 Of course there should not be game which is currently running.
 Is only invoked when a new player joins.

 **`clearAllAvatars() : void`**: Players' score will be shown on their avatars after **room.onGameStart**, **room.onPositionReset** event handlers and elimination, this function is invoked a certain time after the above functions were invoked.
 (3.2)